-The Napa Valley Performing Arts Center at Lincoln Theater and Valley Players present Ordinary Day by Lorraine Midanik for six performances on October 5 through 14 at the Napa Valley Performing Arts Center at Lincoln Theater in Yountville.
-Fridays and Saturdays at 7 pm; Sundays at 2pm.
+The Napa Valley Performing Arts Center at Lincoln Theater and Valley Players present Ordinary Day by Lorraine Midanik for six performances on October 5 through 13 at the Napa Valley Performing Arts Center at Lincoln Theater in Yountville.
+All Fridays and Saturdays at 7 pm; Sunday, October 7 & Saturday, October 13 at 2pm.
+Get tickets here!

 Memory problems, sleeping pills, and an agreement swirl around the lives of Henry and Maggie as they struggle with their future in this world premiere by Bay Area Playwright, Lorraine Midanik.
 Sharp writing laced with wit and poignancy make this original work a don’t-miss event!